 Skip to content

-Quick answer: The best time to visit Mongolia is June through September.
+Quick take: Timing your Mongolia trip right makes everything better: lower prices, better weather, fewer crowds.
+Month-by-month reality below.
 Summer (June-August) is the only realistic window for steppe touring — temperatures are warm, gers are easy to stay in, and Naadam Festival (July 11-13) is one of the world great cultural events.
 September is golden and ideal for the Eagle Festival in Bayan-Olgii.

 Mongolia is one of the last truly wild places — empty steppe, eagle hunters, ger camps under impossibly clear skies, and a climate that swings from -30°C winters to +35°C summers.
 The window for tourism is narrow but spectacular.
 Here is the honest breakdown.